midiland/smolBSD/README.md

 When creating the image on a _NetBSD_ system, the image will be formatted using FFS, when creating the image on a _GNU/Linux_ system, the image will be formatted using _ext2_.

-[PVH][4] boot and various optimizations enable _NetBSD/amd64_ and _NetBSD/i386_ to directly boot from a [PVH][4] capable VMM (QEMU or Firecracker) in a couple **ms**.
-The code for these features is available in my [NetBSD development branch][5] and are slowly integrated into _NetBSD_'s source tree.
+[PVH][4] boot and various optimizations enable _NetBSD/amd64_ and _NetBSD/i386_ to directly boot from a [PVH][4] capable VMM (QEMU or Firecracker) in a couple **milliseconds**.

+As of June 2025, most of these features are integrated in [NetBSD's current kernel][6], those still pending are available in my [NetBSD development branch][5].

 You can fetch a pre-built 64 bits kernel at https://smolbsd.org/assets/netbsd-SMOL and a 32 bits kernel at https://smolbsd.org/assets/netbsd-SMOL386
 Warning those are _NetBSD-current_ kernels!

 `aarch64` `netbsd-GENERIC64` kernels are able to boot directly to the kernel with no modification